huynguy-db/arcion-docs/content/docs/source-setup/SQLServer/realtime-replication/arcion-cdc-agent.md

 ---
-pageTitle: Use SQL Server Agent for real-time replication
+pageTitle: Use Arcion CDC Agent for real-time replication
-title: "SQL Server Agent"
+title: "Arcion CDC Agent"
-description: "Learn how to set up real-time replication from SQL Server using Arcion's SQL Server Agent that uses efficient and secure CDC technology."
+description: "Learn how to set up real-time replication from SQL Server using Arcion CDC Agent that uses efficient and secure CDC technology."
 weight: 2
 ---

-# Real-time replication from SQL Server with SQL Server Agent
+# Real-time replication from SQL Server with Arcion CDC Agent
-For real-time replicaiton from SQL Server, you can choose [SQL Server Agent]({{< ref "docs/references/source-prerequisites/sqlserver#replicant-sql-server-agent-installation" >}}) as a CDC Extractor.
-Follow these steps to set up real-time replication using the SQL Server Agent.
+For real-time replicaiton from SQL Server, you can choose [Arcion CDC Agent]({{< ref "docs/references/source-prerequisites/sqlserver#replicant-sql-server-agent-installation" >}}) as a CDC Extractor.
+Follow these steps to set up real-time replication using the Arcion CDC Agent.

 ## I. Prerequisites
 ### Required permissions
 To allow replication, you need to first verify that the necessary permissions are in place on source SQL Server.
 For more information, see [SQL Server User Permissions](/docs/references/source-prerequisites/sqlserver/#sql-server-user-permissions).

 ### Primary keys on tables
-For [full mode replication]({{< relref "../full-mode-replication" >}}) with SQL Server Agent, we recommend that all the tables that you need to replicate have primary keys.
+For [full mode replication]({{< relref "../full-mode-replication" >}}) with Arcion CDC Agent, we recommend that all the tables that you need to replicate have primary keys.
 If it's not possible to define primary key on a table, follow the instructions in [Replicate tables without primary keys](#replicate-tables-without-primary-keys).

 ## II.
 Set up connection configuration
 Specify the connection details of your SQL Server instance to Replicant in one of the following two ways: